Dawud210/mammogram-masses/README.md

 A lot of unnecessary anguish and surgery arises from false positives arising from mammogram results.
 If I can build a better way to interpret them through supervised machine learning, it could improve a lot of lives.

-I have applied five different supervised machine learning techniques to this data set, and see which one yields the highest accuracy as measured with K-Fold cross validation (K=10) where the data is divided into ten difrrent folds that will be tested iteratively.
+I have applied six different supervised machine learning techniques to this data set, and see which one yields the highest accuracy as measured with K-Fold cross validation (K=10) where the data is divided into ten difrrent folds that will be tested iteratively.

 * Decision tree
 * Random forest